Cyber Threat Intelligence Model: An Evaluation of Taxonomies, Sharing Standards, and Ontologies within Cyber Threat

 \section{Ontologies}

-Since the work of Blanco et al. \cite{blanco2008systematic} in 2008, we have not found any overviews of existing ontologies within the cyber security domain.
+Since the work of Blanco et al. \cite{blanco2008systematic} in 2008, we have not identified any overview paper for existing ontologies within the cyber security domain.
 The authors remark that the scientific community has not accomplished a general security ontology because most of the works are focused on specific domains or the semantic web.
 The same conclusion was drawn by Fenz and Ekelhart \cite{fenz2009formalizing}.
-Additionally, Blanco et al. \cite{blanco2008systematic} emphasize the complication of combining their identified ontologies due to the non-common interpretation and different terms applied to similar concepts in different ontologies.
+Additionally, Blanco et al. \cite{blanco2008systematic} emphasize the difficulty of combining their identified ontologies due to the non-common interpretation and different terms applied to similar concepts in different ontologies.
 Our study confirms the same almost 10 years after the study of Blanco et al. \cite{blanco2008systematic}.

-While several ontologies relevant to the broader cybersecurity domain exist, only a small number was identified relating to threat information and threat intelligence representation.
-For a number of them, identifying the mappings to the abstraction layers of the cyber threat intelligence model is challenging because they are described only at a very high level and without having any relevant RDF/OWL files available for further investigation.
+While several ontologies relevant to the broader cyber security domain exist, only a few were identified regarding threat information and intelligence representation.
+For many of them, identifying the mappings to the abstraction layers of the cyber threat intelligence model was challenging due to the fact that they are described only at a very high level and lack code (RDF/OWL) files for further research.
 The ontologies analyzed hereafter are listed chronologically based on their publication date.

 Stefan Fenz and Andreas Ekelhat \cite{fenz2009formalizing} described an information security ontology that can be used to support a broad range of information security risk management methodologies.
-The high-level concepts of the ontology are derived from the security relationship model described in the National Institute of Standards and Technology Special Publication 800-12.
-Concepts to represent the information security domain knowledge include threat, vulnerability, control, attribute, and rating.
+The high-level concepts of their ontology are derived from the security relationship model described in the National Institute of Standards and Technology Special Publication (NIST SP) 800-12.
+Concepts to represent the information security domain include threat, vulnerability, control, attribute, and rating.
 In addition, concepts such as asset, organization, and person are necessary to formally describe organizations and their assets.
-Lastly, the concept of location is integrated combined with a probability rating concept to interrelate location and threat information in order to assign priory threat probabilities.
-Like other works, the authors have difficulties connecting ambiguous concepts deriving from different standards (e.g., ambiguous distinction between a threat and a vulnerability).
+Lastly, the concept of location is integrated and combined with a probability rating to interrelate location and threat information in order to assign priori threat probabilities.
+Like other works, the authors have difficulties connecting ambiguous concepts deriving from different standards (e.g., not clear distinction between a threat and a vulnerability).